AvionosLLC/root-page-injector/README.md

-If your project will also control the installation of the Root Page Injector then the UI module's zip package should be included as a sub package of your projects package.
+If your project will also control the installation of the Root Page Injector then the UI module's zip package should be included as a sub package of your project's package.